 Like Mastercard, Visa earns revenue by charging the card issuer a fee in order to process transactions using its branded cards, which are usually passed to the merchants accepting Visa payments.

-What are the Similarities Between Visa and Mastercard?
+What are the similarities between Visa and Mastercard?

 The Visa and Mastercard symbols are ubiquitous at checkouts across the world.
 So, what do these two major payment processing networks have in common?